ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/work-with-partner-to-archive-third-party-data.md

 # Work with a partner to archive third-party data in Office 365

-Office 365 lets administrators import and archive third-party data from social media platforms, instant messaging platforms, and document collaboration platforms, to mailboxes in your Office 365 organization.
-Examples of third-party data sources that you can import to Office 365 include the following:

-- **Social** - Twitter, Facebook, Yammer, and LinkedIn

-- **Instant messaging** - Yahoo Messenger, GoogleTalk, and Cisco Jabber

-- **Document collaboration** - Box and DropBox

-- **Vertical industries** - Customer Relationship Management (such as Salesforce Chatter) and Financial Services (such as Bloomberg and Thomson Reuters)

-- **SMS/text messaging** - BlackBerry
+You can work with a Microsoft Partner to import and archive data from a third-party data source to Office 365.
+A partner can provide you with an custom connector that is configured to extract items from the third-party data source (on a regular basis) and then import those items to Office 365.
+The partner connector converts the content of an item from the data source to an email message format and then stores the items in mailboxes in Office 365.
 After third-party data is imported, you can apply Office 365 compliance features—such as Litigation Hold, Content Search, In-Place Archiving, Auditing, and Office 365 retention policies—to this data.
-For example, when a mailbox is placed on Litigation Hold, third-party data will be preserved.
-You can search third-party data by using Content Search.
-Or you can apply archiving and retention polices to third-party data just like you can for Microsoft data.
-In short, archiving third-party data in Office 365 can help your organization stay compliant with government and regulatory policies.

-Here's an overview of the process and the steps necessary to import third-party data to Office 365.
+Here's an overview of the process and the steps necessary to work with a Microsoft Partner to import third-party data to Office 365.

 [Step 1: Find a third-party data partner](#step-1-find-a-third-party-data-partner)